tuantle/hypertoxin/README.md

 import ReactNative from 'react-native' import { Ht, ThemeContext, Theme as DefaultTheme } from 'hyperflow';

-// All current available components.
-More to come... const {
+// All current available components with more to come.
+See todo list. const {
     FlatButton,
     RaisedButton,